Data protection solicitors

 What are the key differences between the Data Protection Act 1998 and the Data Protection Act 2018?

 The 1998 Act was introduced at a time when data protection was not considered to be a priority for businesses or individuals.
-The act was designed to protect data from accidental or unauthorised access, destruction, or alteration.
+The 1998 Act was designed to protect data from accidental or unauthorised access, destruction, or alteration.
 However, it did not focus so much on the purposes for which data was being collected and used.

 The main differences between the two data protection acts are the scope of the legislation, the penalties for non-compliance, and the rights of individuals.
 The 2018 Act imposes heavy fines for data breaches, including a maximum fine of £17.5 million or 4% of annual global turnover – whichever is greater – for infringements.
 Finally, the 2018 Act gives individuals the right to data portability, the right to be forgotten, and the right to object to data processing.